 - Measurement of the extent and distribution of vertical movement using level monitoring Where level monitoring is not possible, state why and provide crack-monitoring data

-- A profile of a trial/bore hole dug to identify foundation type and depth and soil characteristics
+- A profile of a borehole dug to identify foundation type and depth and soil characteristics

 - The sub-soil characteristics including soil type -liquid limit, plastic limit and plasticity index